 Suspect fired at Montgomery County officers, initiated pursuit before crashing in Virginia: police

 GERMANTOWN, M.d.
-(FOX 5 DC) - A suspect wanted in connection with a Germantown shooting fired at a Montgomery County Police officer and initiated a pursuit that ended in a crash in Virginia, police confirm.
+(FOX 5 DC) - Charges are pending against a driver who was wanted in connection with a Germantown shooting and fired at a Montgomery County Police officer on Monday, initiating a pursuit that ended with a crash in Virginia.

+The suspect, who police have identified as Frederick K. Njihia, 26, of Germantown, Md., shot multiple times at a Washington Suburban Sanitary Commission worker, striking his vehicle several times, as well as a male standing next to his truck.

+A description of Njihia’s vehicle, a blue Honda Civic, was provided to officers.
+And a short time later, a Montgomery County officer, along with a police officer candidate riding in the vehicle, were traveling on Germantown Rd. towards Frederick Rd., when they observed the suspect's vehicle.

 Download the FOX 5 DC News App for Local Breaking News and Weather